A work begun July 1 2020

 After sunset I ventured out again to catch a nearly full Moon skirting low in the south-southeast at about 11pm local time.
 To get a good unobstructed view I had to take a walk about half way up Culcreuch Castle Road.
 But it was worth it.
 The almost full Moon in all its glory hovered just above the tree line beyond a gently sloping hill, its low altitude imparting a yellowish cast to its normal pale silver countenance.
 The image served up in the Kestrel was gorgeous, pin-sharp across almost the entire field, with beautiful contrast and nary a sign of any internal reflections.
 This will make an awesome Moon glass!
 As usual, I noted that the Moon remained sharper when glassed horizontally than vertically; again very normal behaviour for a binocular.

 Round about a quarter to local midnight, the sky had gotten sufficiently dark to make out the familiar asterism of the Plough high in the northwest.
 This afforded a perfect opportunity to estimate the size of the field of view.
 Well, I was able to hold Phecda and Merak in the same binocular field, which I estimated to be 7.9 angular degrees apart, with a tiny sliver of open sky available before it reached the field stop.
 Thus, I was confident that the ~8.0 degree field I measured was close enough to the quoted 8.1 figure stated in its official specifications.
 What is more, I glassed the bright orange star, Arcturus, high in the west-southwest, carefully examining the sharpness of the stellar image as it moved from the centre of the field all the way to the field stop.
 The results were good here too; Arcturus remained nice and pin sharp across most of the field with only the outer 10 per cent showing significant distortion, but there was no ballooning of the star like some inferior models I’ve glassed with in the past.
 That said, I was still able to play with the focus a little to tidy the image up somewhat at the edge of the field.
 All in all, I came away convinced that this would make an excellent star gazing glass.
 I can’t wait to use it later in the summer when truly dark stars return to our shores.

 It really is a steal!

-Viking Optical also has a solid reputation for repairing binoculars and this is yet another reason why it is an attractive option for British glassers in particular.
+Viking Optical also has a solid reputation for repairing binoculars and this is yet another reason why it is an especially attractive option for British twitchers, in particular.
 If something should go wrong with your Viking binocular, you can be confident that their technical staff will repair it if it’s under warranty or, failing that, for a reasonable fee.
 And that’s very good to know!